uglyrobot/imajinn-ai/readme.txt

 - **Insert images** - Insert your high resolution generated images into any post/page as an image block with a single click.
 - **Style presets** - Customize your images with a variety of preset options like art medium, artist style, and more!
 - **History** - Easily view and jump back to previous image generations to modify and customize your prompts.
+- **Create variations** - Generate more variations of your favorite images with a similar style and layout.
+- **Face repair** - AI-based facial restoration to restore facial details and enhance colors with a good balance of realness and fidelity.
 - **Media page** - Generate images outside of the Gutenberg editor for support with any theme builder.
 - **Easy-connect** – No confusing API keys.
 Simply click to connect
 - **Powerful cloud servers** - Imajinn AI is powered by the most advanced cloud GPUs, so you can generate images with the highest quality and speed right from your WordPress dashboard.